Roles and privileges

 Grant privileges to a user

-Once the user is created, you can grant them the necessary privileges using the GRANT
+Once the user is created, you can grant them the necessary privileges using the GRANT command:

 GRANT USAGE ON SCHEMA sales TO alice;